toggledbits/PluginTools/README.md

 end )
 ```

 Both functions will return a timer ID.
 There is only one purpose to this ID at this time: to cancel a timer.

 A timer can be cancelled by passing its timer ID to `PFB.timer.cancel( timerID )`.

+You can run as many timers as you wish.
+The framework manages the scheduling of all of the timers and ensures that they are run as close to on time as Luup and the OS will permit.
+When two timers expire at the same time, their handler functions are run serially, and the order of their execution is non-deterministic (that is, there's no telling which will execute first).

 The use of these functions over the `luup.call_delay()/call_timer()` functions is highly recommended.